ARMmbed/mbed-os/TESTS/network/wifi/README.md

 **Description:**

- Test that constructor of the driver works.
+Â Test that the constructor of the driver works.

 **Preconditions:**

-1. None
+None.

-**Test steps:**
+**Test step:**

-1. Construct the driver by calling the constructor.
+Construct the driver by calling the constructor.

 **Expected result:**